collab-project/videojs-record/README.md

 The `fluid` option for video.js will resize the player according to the size of the window.

-Configure the player; enable the video.js `'fluid'` option:
+Configure the player; enable the video.js `fluid` option:

 ```javascript
 fluid: true